Azure VM with Azure DatabaseAzure VM with Azure Database

 Prerequisites:

-• basic knowledge about Azure and PostgreSQL.
+• Familiarity with Azure and PostgreSQL.

 Create an Azure VM